mcp-knowledge-graph

 Entities

-Entities are the primary nodes in the knowledge graph, each having:
+Entities are the primary nodes in the knowledge graph.
+Each entity has:

 - A unique name (identifier)